richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

                 instance_masks=output_dict.get('detection_masks_reframed', None),
                 use_normalized_coordinates=True,
                 line_thickness=8)

+            # 'cv2.imshow' just displays the image with detected boundaries
             cv2.imshow('object_detection', cv2.resize(image_np, (800, 600)))

             #This code just stops the program if we press 'q' on our keyboard